From A Wiki of Ice and Fire

 When Robert returns badly wounded and near death, he has Eddard visit him and make a will, naming him Lord Regent and Protector of the Realm until Joffrey comes of age.
 Eddard, seeing how much pain Robert is in, does not reveal the secret of Joffrey's parentage, not wanting to add further pain to his dying friend.
 Instead, when writing the will, Eddard replaces "My son Joffrey" with "my heir"; because the king's children are actually Jaime's bastards, Eddard believes Robert's heir should be his middle brother, Stannis.
 Robert dies a day later.
 His death tips off a struggle for power that leads to the War of the Five Kings.

 Although Robert Baratheon is known to have fathered - according to Maggy the Frog's prophecy - a total of sixteen bastards, only one has been acknowledged.
 Varys admits to knowing of eight.
-Five have been seen by POV characters, while two others have been mentioned only in passing.
+Five have been seen by point of view characters, while two others have been mentioned only in passing.
 Because of how Eddard words Robert's will, Cersei begins a campaign to kill all of Robert's bastards, but Tyrion stops it after an ugly scene with Barra's mother fighting to protect the baby.
 They are listed in approximate age order.

 - Bella.
-An unacknowledged bastard daughter who lived at the brothel called "the Peach" in Stoney Sept.
+An unacknowledged bastard daughter who lived at the brothel called the Peach in Stoney Sept.
 Her mother told her that she was conceived during the Battle of the Bells when a wounded Robert hid there.

 - Two unnamed twins.
 Petyr Baelish hints that Robert fathered twins to a serving woman at Casterly Rock who were killed by Queen Cersei's agents.